 Luckily for all of us (even the laziest ones), press pot is very simple to disassemble and clean.
 It’s even better if you have a mesh strainer on hand!

-Before you begin: don’t remove the leftover coffee grounds with your hands and don’t flush them down your sink.
-They can clog it, trust me (not proud to admit the stupidity, but hey, happens to the best).
-Throw them in the waste.
-Use them in a face scrub.
-Put them into your compost.
-Seriously, anywhere but your sink.
-Anywhere that works!
+Before you begin: don’t remove the leftover coffee grounds with your hands and don’t flush them down your sink as they may clog it.
+Instead, throw them in the waste, use them in a face scrub, or put them into your compost.

 To clean your French press, there are a few ways, but I found this one to be the easiest.
 All you have to do is to fill the beaker halfway with warm water.
 Swish the water around a few times then dispose of the leftovers.